HHPA 140 - Concepts of Athletic Training

 An examination of the history of sport and recreation facilities, along with appropriate procedures for the planning and operating of current and future sport and recreation facilities.
 Planning, organizing, coordinating, and managing of sport and recreation venues and facilities will be the focus.
 Prerequisites: HHPS 100, 110.
 Junior/Senior Standing.

-HHPS 316 - Field Experience in Sport and Recreation
+HHPS 316 - Organizational Strategy & Implementation in Sport Management

 Hours: 3